simple-registry/simple-registry/doc/explanation/storage-backends.md

 Mid-flight failures or out-of-band edits can leave stale entries pointing to namespaces that do not exist.

-Periodic `angos scrub` probes every reference key against its raw link key in the metadata store, bypassing the link cache so a stale cache entry cannot mask a repair.
-Keys whose link file is confirmed missing are removed.
+Periodic `angos scrub` probes every reference key against the record backing it, bypassing the link cache so a stale cache entry cannot mask a repair.
+Keys whose backing is confirmed gone are removed.
 This convergence is part of every scrub run.
 Entries that reference a blob whose backing bytes are absent are left alone: they usually belong to an in-flight upload or a lazily filled pull-through cache entry.